Education in Canada: Canada-wide

-The federal government's responsibilities in education are limited to the Canadian Military Colleges, and funding the education of indigenous peoples; all other matters of education in Canada fall under provincial responsibility.
-As such, there is a lot of variation in the management of education from province to province.
+The federal government's responsibilities in education are limited to the Canadian Military Colleges, the Canadian Coast Guard College, and funding the education of Indigenous peoples; all other matters of education in Canada fall under provincial responsibility.
+As such, there is much variation in the management of education from province to province.

 In 2016, 8.5% of men and 5.4% of women aged 25 to 34 had less than a secondary school diploma (340,000 young Canadians).
 In many places, publicly funded secondary school courses are offered to the adult population.
 The ratio of secondary school graduates versus non diploma-holders is changing rapidly, partly due to changes in the labour market that require people to have a secondary school diploma and, in many cases, a university degree.
 Nonetheless, in 2010, 51% of Canadians had completed a tertiary education, the highest rate in the world.
 The majority of schools, 67%, are co-educational.

 Canada spends about 5.2% of its GDP on education in 2020.
 The country invests heavily in tertiary education (more than US$20,000 per student).
-Recent reports suggest tuition fee increases across all provinces ranging from a low of .3% in Ontario to a high of 5.7% in Alberta due to a provide-wide restructuring of fees.
+Recent reports suggest tuition fee increases across all provinces ranging from a low of .3% in Ontario to a high of 5.7% in Alberta due to a province-wide restructuring of fees.
 Since the adoption of section 23 of the Constitution Act, 1982, education in both English and French has been available in most places across Canada (if the population of children speaking the minority language justifies it).
 French Second Language education/French Immersion is available to anglophone students across Canada.
-English Second Language education/English Immersion is also available in Quebec's french language schools.
+English Second Language education/English Immersion is also available in Quebec's French language schools.

 According to an announcement of Canadian Minister of Citizenship and Immigration, Canada is introducing a new, fast-track system to let foreign students and graduates with Canadian work experience become permanent eligible residents in Canada.